ZeusWPI/OBUS/README.md

 These two roles can communicate with each other.
 To successfully defuse the bomb, they must communicate efficiently and clearly.
 If a mistake is made, the team gets a strike.
 If they get too many strikes or the timer runs out, the bomb explodes.

-### Implementation goals

-- It should be easy to add new modules, both hardware- and software-wise
-- It should be easy to build your own module and get it working with the rest of the game
-- Every run of the game should be different
-- It should be possible for multiple people at the same time to develop a new module

-The idea is to have one bomb controller that keeps track of the timer, the amount of strikes and of whether the bomb has been successfully disarmed, and to have multiple modules that have one or more challenges on them that need to be solved.